plugbts/statpedia-08/MANUAL_DEPLOYMENT_GUIDE.md

 GRANT ALL ON public.debug_unmapped_markets TO authenticated;
 GRANT ALL ON public.debug_coverage_gaps TO authenticated;
 GRANT ALL ON public.debug_ingestion_stats TO authenticated;

+-- Add conflict_key field to existing proplines table ALTER TABLE public.proplines
+ADD COLUMN IF NOT EXISTS conflict_key TEXT;

+-- Create a unique index on conflict_key for efficient lookups CREATE UNIQUE INDEX IF NOT EXISTS idx_proplines_conflict_key ON public.proplines(conflict_key)
+WHERE conflict_key IS NOT NULL;

+-- Create a function to generate conflict_key from existing data CREATE OR REPLACE FUNCTION generate_conflict_key() RETURNS TRIGGER AS $$
+BEGIN
+  -- Generate conflict_key in format: player_id-prop_type-line-sportsbook-date
+  NEW.conflict_key = CONCAT(
+    NEW.player_id, '-',
+    NEW.prop_type, '-',
+    NEW.line, '-',
+    NEW.sportsbook, '-',
+    NEW.date
+  );
+  RETURN NEW;
+END;
+$$ LANGUAGE plpgsql;

+-- Create trigger to automatically generate conflict_key CREATE TRIGGER generate_proplines_conflict_key
+  BEFORE INSERT OR UPDATE ON public.proplines
+  FOR EACH ROW
+  EXECUTE FUNCTION generate_conflict_key();

+-- Backfill existing records with conflict_key
+UPDATE public.proplines
+SET conflict_key = CONCAT(
+  player_id, '-',
+  prop_type, '-',
+  line, '-',
+  sportsbook, '-',
+  date
+)
+WHERE conflict_key IS NULL;

+-- Add comment explaining the conflict_key field COMMENT ON COLUMN public.proplines.conflict_key IS 'Unique identifier for upsert operations combining player_id, prop_type, line, sportsbook, and date';
 ```

 ### Step 2: Deploy Edge Function